libpfasst/LibPFASST/docs/source/communicators.rst

 The number time steps taken |N| should be an integer multiple of the number of PFASST processors |P| used.
-If more time steps are taken then PFASST processors used, the default behaviour of LIBPFASST is to operate in |BLOCK| mode.
+If more time steps are taken then PFASST processors used, the default behaviour of LibPFASST is to operate in |BLOCK| mode.

 In |BLOCK| mode, |P| time steps are taken at a time.
 Once these |P|